Naturally, just about every brand out there claims their compact elliptical trainers are the best.

 Living up to its name, the Gazelle Edge is best known for providing a complete range of motion and freedom of movement.

 You can switch from a slow walk to a full run with no sudden stops on this machine.
-So if you're someone who suffers from joint diseases or injuries, you can significantly benefit from this safety feature.
+We found out that this safety measure significantly benefits individuals who suffer from joint diseases or injuries.

 The five-function computer is straightforward and gives instant feedback on speed, distance, time, and calories.